mendersoftware/mender-convert/README.md

    --overlay rootfs_overlay_demo/
 ```

+The container will use the `work/` directory as a temporary area to unpack and
+customize the image's content.
+You can customize the work directory path
+by setting the `WORK_DIRECTORY` env variable.
+To reduce the time required to
+perform the conversion, you can use tempfs or ramfs mount points.

 Conversion will take 10-30 minutes, depending on image size and resources
 available.
 You can watch `log/convert.log.XXXXX` for progress and diagnostics
 information.
 The exact log file path is printed before the conversion starts.